alekcangp/bglapiserver/README.md

 * BGL Core 0.1.2+
 * Docker

+Note: Subscription for new transactions is requires that BGL node being compiled with ZeroMQ support.

 ### Installation

 Setup your configs in bglapiserver/config (files with “.template” save as with same filename without “.template")